 £7 Concession

-The event will begin at 8pm and run for approximately 50 minutes straight through.
-Doors will open 30 minutes before the performance begins.
+The performance will begin at 7pm and alst for approximately 2 hours with interval.
+Doors will open 30 minutes before the concert begins.

 |